berkefiliz/advprogwebsite/README.md

 Of course, change whatever you want.
 I don't want to do your assignment.
 But use as much ideas from this as you want!

+Note: If I put ellipsis (...) somewhere in the code, there is probably a large chunk of code I did not change.
+I recommend double-checking everything and run the code after every 1-2 code blocks.
+That way you can identify errors earlier.
+I made sure that everything works at the end of every section so you can go in bulks as well.

 ## 1. The And/Or Table Structure

 I have thought a lot about what the best way to approach this would be, and I could finally come up with an idea.
 The issue we were having was with prerequisites such as "(A or B) and (C or D)".
 I figured adding an extra "group id" could fix the issue.
 Here is what Or Table would look like: